BabbarOpsBabbarOps ← Back to site

 Does incident command software work for planned operations like warrant service?

 Yes.
-The same workspace that handles reactive calls supports pre-planned operations — warrant service, planned investigative operations — where the plan, assignments, threat assessment, and medical plan are built ahead of time and run live on the day of the operation.
+The same workspace that handles reactive calls supports planned in advance operations (warrant service, planned investigative operations) where the plan, assignments, threat assessment, and medical plan are built ahead of time and run live on the day of the operation.

 What should I look for in incident command software?

-The most useful systems share four traits: live sync across every role; a lifecycle that follows the incident from first patrol unit through resolution so context is inherited at each handoff; live video paired with the workspace so the feed and the plan are on the same screen; and support for both reactive and pre-planned operations.
+The most useful systems share four traits: live sync across every role so no one works from a stale picture; a lifecycle that follows the incident from first patrol unit through resolution so context is inherited at each handoff; live video paired with the workspace so the feed and the plan are on the same screen; and support for both reactive and planned in advance operations.

 BabbarOps is an independent commercial product and is not affiliated with or endorsed by any law enforcement agency.